 Treatment of Xanax use disorder and addiction

-Moderate to severe Xanax use disorder and Xanax addiction usually requires brief detoxification and inpatient treatment, in the beginning, to support quitting.
+Moderate to severe Xanax use disorder and Xanax addiction usually requires brief detoxification and inpatient treatment, in the beginning at a partner facility, to support quitting.
 Accordingly, inpatient treatment separates the user from the drug and related stressors and triggers.
 After initial medical detoxification and inpatient stabilization, levels of care for continued treatment are assessed with six dimensions:

 - Acute intoxication or withdrawal potential